sncheca/gyro/README.md

 ## Modifying an Object
 - make sure that the brick is checked under "Target Membership" in Xcode before compiling.
 - note that the actual updates to the object come from the .xml file in the doc folder
 - this file is only created when you create the first instance of the object.
 If, within one Max session, you delete all instances and then make a new one, THIS DOES NOT COUNT.
-If you have an instance in a patch and then close and reopen the patch, THIS DOES NOT COUNT.
-The only thing that counts is opening a max patch (devoid of instances) and then instantiating the first one.
+If you have an instance in a patch and then close and reopen the patch, THIS DOES COUNT.
+If you open a max patch (devoid of instances) and then instantiate a new object, this counts.
 Only then will the .xml file be updated.
 Quitting and restarting Max seems to do the trick for this.
 - Need to talk about the peculiarity of the double construction.
 See this [comment in the issues log](https://github.com/Cycling74/min-devkit/issues/106).